 - How to arrange the visit of Masai Mara NR

 The best way to enjoy the country and its amazing Parks is to book a tour with a local tour operator (private or shared).
 Some of them also offer budget safari sleeping in guest houses and tented camps.
 We booked our private budget safari with Africa Vision safari tour and travel.
 You can also try with Explorer Kenya Safaris, Centurion Safari, Big Time safaris, Masikio safari, Wildtouch safari, Safari Trails, Karibu Safari, Olive Safaris, Pollman’s Tour and Safari.
 Alternatively, you can look for your tour on safari booking .com that offer a wide range of safari managed by local tour operators.

 Self-drive: if you rent a vehicle and self-drive, be careful and drive safe because the roads are very dangerous.
 The traffic out of the city is dense and full of lorries and trucks.
-All the vehicles always try to overtake each other like in a crazy race.
+Safety aside, in our opinion it’s not a great choice for practical reasons.
+A local driver knows the Parks very well, knows the best areas to spot the animals and above all has a vehicle equipped with a radio to receive information on current sightings.
 If you want to rent a 4×4 vehicle with the hatch rooftop, you can have a look with Explorer Kenya Safaris.

-The area offers a wide range of accommodation, from public campsites or tented camps to fancy lodges (inside and outside the park).
-We slept at Miti Mingi eco camp (full board), a budget accommodation a few minutes drive from Ololaimutiek entrance gate.
-Click here to see the accommodations of the area.
+The Reserve area offers a wide choice of accommodations, from public campsites or tented camps to expensive lodges (inside and outside the Park).
+The best areas to stay are the village of Ololaimutiek, near the Ololaimutiek gate, the village of Sekenani, near the Sekenani gate, and the village of Talek, near the Talek gate.
+We slept at Mara Sidai camp (full board), a budget accommodation a few minutes drive from the Ololaimutiek entrance gate.